 Have you ever wonder if there’s an easy way to cut cauliflower into florets?
 My method will simplify the process for you and I will show you step by step how I cut cauliflower into florets.
 With those beautiful florets, we will then make a delicious and healthy cauliflower rice.

-I even made a Youtube video that you can watch below showing you how to cut cauliflower into florets and make my easy cauliflower rice recipe .
+I made a video showing you how to cut cauliflower into florets and make my easy cauliflower rice recipe so be sure to watch it.

 There are many different ways of cutting cauliflower into florets, but you may find my method of cutting the cauliflower stem and leaves simpler.